 Spend the Evening at An Independent Cinema

-In the era of digital downloads, 3-D films and multiple screens, the independent cinema still reigns supreme.
+In the era of digital downloads, 3D films and multiple screens, the independent cinema still reigns supreme in our eyes.
 The charm and sense of occasion associated with attending a screening at a unique, historical venue is keeping arthouses and indie cinemas open for business.
 The East End’s reputation as London’s trendy culture hub is evident in its vast array of independent cinemas.
 Some of our favourites include Genesis in Whitechapel, with luxurious seating and delicious food to enjoy while you watch.
 There's also Phoenix, a 1910 theatre full of charm and nostalgia or Arthouse in Crouch End, it's edgy, quirky and laid-back, making it the perfect place to watch a classic or enjoy a new blockbuster.
 So, forget watching Netflix from your Plum home like Northern Soul for the evening and get yourself over to one of the above instead.